-17. Energy Policy (in all Member States and at the Community level).
-Efforts to produce alternative supplies and economise in consumption more have to be increased.

-18 Budgetary policy.
-In many Member States severe public finance policies have to be pursued as an unconditional necessity, so as to reduce the strain of deficits on the non-inflationary financing of the economy, and to improve resource allocation in favour of productive investment (this applies notably to Denmark, Ireland, Italy, the Netherlands, Belgium and the United Kingdom).
-In these cases there is little or no room, for the time being, for countercyclical flexibility in budget policy.
+- Energy Policy (in all Member States and at the Community level).
+Efforts to produce alternative supplies and economize in consumption more have to be increased. - Budgetary Policy.
+In many Member States severe public finance policies have to be pursued as an unconditional necessity, so as to reduce the strain of deficits on the non-inflationary financing of the economy, and to improve resource allocation in favor of productive investment (this applies notably to Denmark, Ireland, Italy, the Netherlands, Belgium and the United Kingdom).
+In these cases there is little or no room for the time being, for counter-cyclical flexibility in budget policy.
 Without a basically sound economic structure and a background of reasonably stable price expectations, a 'flexible' budgetary policy risks aggravating inflation without improving employment prospects.

-19. Monetary policy.
-The maintenance on reassertion of firm control over the monetary aggregates in the recent conditions of rising inflation has naturally led to higher nominal interest rates.
+- Incomes.
+The oil price levy on household incomes has been further, inescapably increased.
+While governments may alleviate the impact on the poorest and hardesthit parts of the population, there can be no alternative for the population as a whole to accepting the loss of real income to oil producers so long as oil consumption habits are not changed. - Balance of Payments.
+Member States in basically sound economic situations (for example Germany) should accept for the time being deficits on current account.
+Some Member States in the most exposed situations (for example Denmark and Ireland) need to take urgent action to reduce their deficits, especially through budget policy and income adjustments.
+The Community itself has available ample credit facilities to meet any foreseeable financing problems as regards its Member States. - Monetary Policy.
+The maintenance or reassertion of firm control over the monetary aggregates in the recent conditions of rising inflation has naturally led to higher nominal interest rates.
 However, for the Community as a whole this has only just enabled real short-term interest rates to become positive again at the end of 1979, while long-term rates remain on average slightly negative.
 Where real rates of interest are highest (Denmark, Belgium, Netherlands) there are recognized policy needs to reduce public sector and balance of payments deficits.
 In general, an easing of interest rates can only be expected when inflation trends are seen to be improving, which is not yet the case.
 However, the trend in interest rates should be carefully controlled so as to avoid an unduly severe impact on economic activity.